Explaining the Black-box Smoothly- A Counterfactual Approach: Supplementary Material

-\blue{ For creating the training dataset, we set hyper-parameter $\delta$ to a fix value and divide the posterior distribution for the target class, $f(\rvx) \in [0,1]$ into $\lfloor\frac{1}{\delta}\rfloor$ equally-sized bins.
-The cGAN is then trained on $\lfloor\frac{1}{\delta}\rfloor$ conditions.
+For creating the training dataset, we divide the posterior distribution for the target class, $f(\rvx) \in [0,1]$ into $N$ equally-sized bins.
+The cGAN is then trained on $N$ conditions.
 For efficient training, cBN requires class-balanced batches.
 A smaller value for $\delta$ results in more conditions for training cGAN, increasing cGAN complexity and training time.
 Also, we have to increase the batch size to ensure each condition is well represented in a batch.
-Hence, the GPU memory size bounds the lower value for $\delta$.
-A large value of $\delta$ is equivalent to fewer bins, resulting in a coarse transformation which leads to abrupt changes across explanation images.
-In our experiments, we used $\delta = 0.1$, which is equivalent to ten bins with a batch size of 32.
-We experimented with different values of $\delta$ and selected the smallest $\delta$, which created a class-balanced batch that fits in GPU memory and resulted in stable cGAN training. }
+Hence, the GPU memory size bounds the high value for $N$.
+A small $N$ is equivalent to fewer conditions, resulting in a coarse transformation which leads to abrupt changes across explanation images.
+In our experiments, we used $N=10$, with a batch size of 32.
+We experimented with different values of $N$ and selected the largest $N$, which created a class-balanced batch that fits in GPU memory and resulted in stable cGAN training.

-\subsubsection{Semantic Segmentation}
+\subsection{Semantic Segmentation}

-We adopted a 2D U-Net~\cite{Ronneberger2015U-NetSegmentation} to perform semantic segmentation, to mark the lung and the heart contour in a chest x-ray.
+We adopted a 2D U-Net~\citep{Ronneberger2015U-NetSegmentation} to perform semantic segmentation, to mark the lung and the heart contour in a CXR.
 The network optimizes a multi-categorical cross-entropy loss function, defined as,

 where $\mathbbm{1}$ is the indicator function, $y_i$ is the ground truth label for i-th pixel. $s$ is the segmentation label with values (background, the lung or the heart). $p_{\theta}(x_i)$ denotes the output probability for pixel $x_i$ and $\theta$ are the learned parameters.
-The network is trained on 385 chest x-rays and corresponding masks from Japanese Society of Radiological Technology (JSRT) ~\cite{vanGinneken2006SegmentationDatabase} and Montgomery~\cite{Jaeger2014TwoDiseases.} datasets.
+The network is trained on 385 CXRs and corresponding masks from Japanese Society of Radiological Technology (JSRT) ~\citep{vanGinneken2006SegmentationDatabase} and Montgomery~\citep{Jaeger2014TwoDiseases.} datasets.

-\subsubsection{Object Detection}
+\subsection{Object Detection}